skeswa/conveyr/README.md

 For example, consider an event that follows a user clicking a button that closes a window.
 An ordinary event emitted after this event could be called `close-button-clicked`.
 However, if instead we used an Action, it might be called `close-window`.
 Observe how actions describe behavior while typical events do not.

 **Services change your application state.**
 Services are responsible for permuting application state, often with aid of external resources like REST APIs & Websocket Connections.
 Accordingly, Services are the only parts of your web application that can directly mutate Stores.
-So, in many ways, Services can be viewed as the centerpoint of Conveyr applications.
+So, in many ways, Services can be viewed as the centerpoint of Conveyr web applications.

-**Stores manage _all_ of your application's state.**
+**Stores encapsulate _all_ of your application's state.**
 From session information to the results of a search, Stores pass state along to views, and they alone determine what views can render.

-**Views present application data to the user.**
+**Views present application state to the user.**
 Its as simple as that.
 By binding to Stores, Views can re-render themselves whenever application state changes.
 The simplicity of this paradigm makes application-wide UI changes a cinch.
 Furthermore, Views often create Actions based on user interactions.

 **Emitters turn external events into Actions.**